6.1 Duty to conduct Section 47 (s47) Enquiries

 - An Emergency Protection Order or use of police powers of protection have been used (Refer Appendix 6, Legal Matters).

-The threshold criteria for a s47 enquiry may be identified during an initial assessment, but may also be apparent at the point of referral, during the interagency checks and information gathering stage, or during a core assessment.
+The threshold criteria for a s47 enquiry may be identified during an assessment, but may also be apparent at the point of referral, during the interagency checks and information gathering stage, or at any other point in the assessment.

 Practice note for social workers: